dmueller39/daily_routine/units_of_meaning_1.md

 ## How it can be Applied

-This model can be applied to some interesting domains that I'd like to write more about in the future.
+This model[^2] can be applied to some interesting domains that I'd like to write more about in the future.
 Let's briefly look at a few:

 _Writing Qualities_